pangloss/fermor/README.md

 graph data.

-This library is a distillation of my experience creating and working with my [Pacer](https://github.com/pangloss/pacer) library, which I used to build diverse applications.
+This library is a distillation of my experience creating and working with my [Pacer](https://github.com/pangloss/pacer) library, which I have used to build diverse sophisticated applications.
 Compared to Pacer, Fermor is much lighter weight, more flexible, simpler and far faster, despite Pacer (as of a few years ago) itself generally being much faster than other graph traversal mechanisms that I had seen.

-Bundled with the traversal library is a (currently) rudimentary but still useful fast immutable in-memory directed property graph database built on top of the very elegant Bifurcan library.
+Bundled with the traversal library is a (currently) very rudimentary (but still useful) fast immutable in-memory directed property graph database built on the very elegant [Bifurcan](https://github.com/lacuna/bifurcan) library.
 However, the Fermor traversal namespace works well with any data source and there is no dependency between it and the bifurcan-based graph.
+I use it to build up graphs of 1-10 million vertices and edges in a under 10 seconds, with all queries I've needed to do so far running in 10-20ms, and full edge counts in 1-2s, all on my laptop.

+## Early pre-alpha software

+I am using this and tweaking it for my needs as I go.
+Don't expect *any* stability until I move it out of alpha.

 ## The traversal library